JGilsenan/ss_tc_tool_temp_manager/readme.md

                 - this designates the amount of time (approximated by this script) that this extruder needs to be not in use in order for it to be turned off completely in between uses (note: if it is turned off due to inactivity, the `WARMUP_FROM_OFF_TIME` is used for preheating it prior to its next use instead of `WARMUP_TIME`)
                 - example: `DORMANT_TIME=120`
                 - this defaults to `120` if not provided
+            - `CLEAN_ON_FIRST_USE`
+                - if set to `True`, then a call to the `CLEAN_NOZZLE` macro will be issued before using the tool for the first time in a print
+                - this defaults to `True`
+                - note that if `CLEAN_ON_EVERY_TOOLCHANGE` is set to True then `CLEAN_ON_FIRST_USE` is overridden
+                - WARNING: you are responsible for ensuring that your `CLEAN_NOZZLE` macro is safe to run at any point during a print if this setting is set to `True`, simple nozzle cleaning macros that do not take measures to stay out of the print area can lead to collisions if this is enabled.
+            - `CLEAN_ON_EVERY_TOOLCHANGE`
+                - if set to `True`, then a call to the `CLEAN_NOZZLE` macro will be issued before using the tool each time it is selected
+                - not that setting this to `True` overrides `CLEAN_ON_FIRST_USE` to be set to `True` as well
+                - this defaults to `False`
+                - WARNING: you are responsible for ensuring that your `CLEAN_NOZZLE` macro is safe to run at any point during a print if this setting is set to `True`, simple nozzle cleaning macros that do not take measures to stay out of the print area can lead to collisions if this is enabled.
             - example of a complete section for a given extruder:
                 ```
                 EXTRUDER={current_extruder}
                 WARMUP_TIME=30
                 WARMUP_FROM_OFF_TIME=110
                 DORMANT_TIME=120
+                CLEAN_ON_FIRST_USE=True
+                CLEAN_ON_EVERY_TOOLCHANGE=True
                 ```
 - Printer settings (other than custom g-code):
     - printer settings --> general --> capabilities --> extruders